 Also, in the 38th Ave / 147th St neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 13.8% of residents here.
 This is a higher proportion of walking commuters than we found in 96.8% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The 38th Ave / 147th St neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the 38th Ave / 147th St neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.6% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.6% of all neighborhoods in America.

 Did you know that the 38th Ave / 147th St neighborhood has more Asian and Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 64.8% of this neighborhood's residents have Asian ancestry and 2.0% have Romanian ancestry.